The Drama League Directors Project

 Beatrice Terry Directing Residency

 Great question!
-The residency begins with the writing process, and ends with the Open Rehearsal presentation of the piece directed as an in-progress reading.
+The residency begins with the writing process, and ends with the presentation of the piece directed as an in-progress reading.
 We respect, however, that directors work at different paces, so we’ll work with you to make sure your distribution of rehearsal hours support your particular process of creation as a writer-director.
-The entire process must begin in July with a Writing Week at New York Stage and Film, and the final open presentation at The Drama League completed by the following spring…but within that year, we’ll work with you to create a timeline that’s most effective for you!
+The only fixed date is in July, the Creative Residency Week at New York Stage and Film.
+Preparation takes place before then, and the Inspiration Experience and the final presentation at The Drama League must be completed by the following spring…but within that year, we’ll work with you to create a timeline that’s most effective for you!

-The Beatrice Terry Residency is designed for early or mid-career stage directors who identify as writer-directors… who most often write the productions that they also direct.
+The Beatrice Terry Residency is designed for stage directors who identify as writer-directors…who most often write the productions that they also direct.
 While anyone who identifies in this manner is welcome and encouraged to apply, it is our hope that this dual focus is a longtime, integral part of your artistry.

 Next Stage Directing Residency